 Every designer develops a style, which can be seen through his or her work.
 No matter which medium you choose to work in, it is this unique point of view that gives an identity to the artwork.
-Shreya Gulati gives an insight about her bold and quirky work and delves deep into the process that helps her achieve this style.
+Shreya Gulati gives an insight about her versatility, bold and quirky work and delves deep into the process that helps her achieve this style.

-Versatility is the Key.
+Versatility is the Key

 She does not believe in any one particular style but likes to experiment with different palettes, treatments and line work according to the subject matter.
 Not being bound by any precondition and taking the flexibility to explore different mediums and have fun with it makes her each piece unique.
 Moving effortlessly through mediums her versatile style of work has taken her through illustrating a children’s book to designing an app for stock trading.

-Inspiration from the Subconscious.
+Inspiration from the Subconscious

 Inspiration is not something that is acquired but it is the objects, visuals, words or anything that influences you and seeps into your memory.
 She draws inspiration from memory, sometimes by referring to her Tumblr dashboard which is constantly evolving as she travels and records the inspiring things that she sees around her.
 Sometimes she also refers to the artworks of the artists she adores.
 She loves drawing human forms, especially female, mostly not clothed.
 Human anatomy and sex are the two subjects she enjoys exploring the most.

-Design is Therapeutic.
+Design is Therapeutic

-Seeing Excellent Work Pushes.
+Seeing Excellent Work Pushes

-In case of a creative burnout or when she feels creatively exhausted, she loves to surf the Internet to see some brilliant work.
+In the case of a creative burnout or when she feels creatively exhausted, she loves to surf the Internet to see some brilliant work.
 At times, images, visuals or powerful words that might not be directly connected but seem to have an impact, infuse great ideas.
 Being exposed to the great work being produced inspires and influences to push the bar further.
 Seeing good work inspires her but when she finds some extraordinary work it motivates her to push harder and work to achieve greater heights.
 The amazing and boundless world of design keeps unfolding in mysterious ways inspiring to work more and more.